A High-Performance Evolutionary Multiobjective Community Detection Algorithm: Introduction

-Early works such as MOGA-Net \cite{Pizzuti2009}, which jointly optimized a community score and a fitness-based criterion, and Shi-MOCD \cite{shi2010}, which explicitly targeted intra-community density and inter-community sparsity, demonstrated the potential of MOEAs to overcome structural limitations of modularity-based methods, including the resolution limit \cite{Fortunato2007}.
-Other metaheuristics, including adaptations of the Bat Algorithm \cite{Hussein_2015}, further expanded the design space by exploring alternative population-based strategies.
-Despite their theoretical appeal, the practical adoption of MOEAs for large-scale community detection remains limited.
+More recent algorithms include KRM and CCM \cite{shaik2021evolutionary}, both based on the NSGA-III framework.
+KRM optimizes three objectives: Kernel-k-means, Ratio-cut, and Modularity using a reference-point guided selection mechanism, while CCM targets Community fitness, Community score, and Modularity.
+Another notable contribution is CDRME \cite{dabaghi2025community}, a four-phase evolutionary method that incorporates similarity-based initialization and random-walk-based seeding to balance cut density, ratio cut, and modularity across network scales.

+Despite their theoretical appeal, the practical adoption of these MOEAs for large-scale community detection remains limited, with applications to synthetic and real-world networks of no more than 10,000 nodes.
 A key challenge is their computational cost.
 Maintaining and evolving a population of candidate solutions requires repeated dominance comparisons, Pareto sorting, and fitness evaluations, all of which can be expensive in networks with thousands or millions of nodes and edges.
 Many existing implementations exhibit time complexities on the order of $O(n^2)$ or worse, primarily due to operations involving pairwise comparisons and graph traversals \cite{shi2010, Pizzuti2012}.
 This makes them impractical for real-time or large-scale applications without specialized acceleration strategies.

-Additionally, few high-performance implementations of MOEAs are publicly available for community detection, which limits accessibility for researchers and practitioners.
+Additionally, few implementations of MOEAs are publicly available for community detection, which limits accessibility for researchers and practitioners.
 Most available tools are either experimental, tied to specific datasets, or lack parallelization and optimization for modern hardware.
 Finally, designing effective genetic operators that preserve meaningful community structures while ensuring exploration of the vast combinatorial search space remains an open problem.
 Balancing exploitation and exploration in this context is especially difficult due to the discrete and topologically constrained nature of the community detection problem.